hubergerard/java_checkpoint1/README.md

 * do not modify the structure of HTML, except to add classes
 * successfully integrate according to *mobile first* methodology
-* use *flex box* alone, to position elements
 * the desktop version should be displayed for screen sizes **768px** and higher
-* in the desktop version, the columns of the three articles are **250px** wide and must be spaced using "space-around".
+* in the desktop version, the columns of the three articles are **250px** wide.
 * do not delete the code that is already present in *style.css*
 * you don't have to add or change the font size (*font-size*): this is already perfect.

 ## V. Finalisation

-Push the changes made to your local branch; and push that branch to your remote repository on GitHub.
+Push the changes made to your local branch; and push everything to the remote repository.

 On the GitHub website, check that the branch exists and that your changes are present.

+Now return to Odyssey and share the link to your branch on GitHub.